- As low as $325/Night

 If you're looking to experience the dynamic energy of North Charleston, you'll be pleased to know that it's just a short 10-min. drive away.
 Explore the shopping districts, catch a show at the performing arts center, or indulge in the local culinary scene.

 At the end of your adventures, return to the tranquility of this cozy home.
-Unwind in the comfortable living area, prepare a delicious meal in the entirely equipped kitchen, or simply retire to one of the inviting bedrooms for a relaxing nighttime's sleep.
+Unwind in the comfortable living area, prepare a delicious meal in the completely equipped kitchen, or simply retire to one of the inviting bedrooms for a calming nighttime's sleep.

 About the Area

 West Ashley, a neighborhood in Charleston, is home to this vacation home.
-Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
-Charleston Museum and H.L.
-Hunley Submarine are also worth visiting.
+Charleston City Market and USS Yorktown are notable landmarks, and the area's natural beauty can be seen at Waterfront Park and Riverfront Park.
+South Carolina Aquarium and Patriots Point are not to be missed.

 Special Instructions